FastFilter/xorfilter/README.md

 When constructing the filter, you should ensure that there are not too many  duplicate keys for best results.

-# Generic (8-bit, 16-bit, 32-bit)
+## Generic (8-bit, 16-bit, 32-bit)

 By default, we use 8-bit fingerprints which provide a 0.4% false positive rate.
-Some user might want to reduce this false positive rate at the expensive of more memory usage.
+Some user might want to reduce this false positive rate at the expense of more memory usage.
 For this purpose, we provide a generic type (`NewBinaryFuse[T]`).

 ```Go